Postmedia-StreetPerfect/StreetPerfectPython/README.md

     print(f"StreetPerfectException: {e}")
 ```

-The Http Client is indened to superseed the XPC Client.
+The Http Client is intended to superseed the XPC Client.

 Both the clients use the identical interface and can be interchanged.